• Free shipping

 Recommended products

-Maximum effect where the problem actually exists
+Maximum effectiveness where the problem actually exists

 Low-frequency vibrations require heavy barriers and vibration damping, while speech and sharp sounds are better dampened with absorbent materials.

-Less risk of costly mispurchases
+Lower risk of costly mispurchases

-By understanding frequencies, you avoid costly rework and can choose the right product from the start – saving both time and money.
+By understanding frequencies, you avoid costly rework and can choose the right product from the start—saving both time and money.

 Better overall acoustics and greater comfort

-More effective solutions with less material
+More efficient solutions with less material

-Provides control of both airborne sound and structure-borne sound
+Controls both airborne and structure-borne noise

 This is the key to professional results in everything from home theaters to machine rooms.

-Sustainable and future-proof investment
+A sustainable and future-proof investment

 Easier to achieve clear goals, such as RT60 or dB requirements

-• Low frequencies (approx. 20–200 Hz): rumbling bass, thumping, engine noise, vibrations, structure-borne noise.
+• Low frequencies (approx. 20–200 Hz): rumbling bass, thumps, engine noise, vibrations, structure-borne noise.

-• Midrange (approx. 200–2000 Hz): voices, TV sound, music, everyday sounds.
+• Midrange (approx. 200–2000 Hz): voices, TV audio, music, everyday sounds.

 • High frequencies (approx. 2000–20,000 Hz): rattling, clinking, sharp sounds, echoes, “s” sounds, and “t” sounds.